 The Diademed Sifaka comes from the Lemuroid family and lives on the island of Madagascar.
 They are in trouble because the forest has disappeared due to mining for sapphires and rubies.
-Over the last 30 years, their numbers have diminished by less than half.
+Their numbers are said to have decreased greatly over the last several decades.

 Body length: 43-55cm

 (Source: Doubutsu Sekai-isan* Red Data Animals Kodansha) (*World Animal Heritage)

 The Diademed Sifaka lives only on the island of Madagascar in the Indian Ocean.

 The Diademed Sifaka eats fruits, flowers, and fresh leaves.